Muhammad Bukhari bin Uthman: Life

 In 1836, the emirate of Ilorin faced an attack from a combined force of Oyo and Borgu.
 Bukhari, alongside his cousin Muhammad Sambo, led an army consisting of forces from both Sokoto and Gwandu to aid in the defense of Ilorin.
 Although the Oyo-Borgu forces initially pushed Bukhari's army back to Ilorin, their morale collapsed after the Sarkin Borgu, alongside several other important Oyo and Borgu figures, was killed in battle, allowing the Sokoto-Gwandu forces to successfully defend the city.
 The conflict also led to the death of the last Alaafin of Oyo, leading to the eventual fall of the Yoruba empire.

 Following the death of Bello in 1837, there was no clear successor as he refused to name one.
 Bukhari and his older brother Abu Bakr Atiku were the leading candidates.
 After much deliberation, the Council of Electors chose Atiku as the new Caliph.
 Despite Bukhari's distinguished military record (particularly his successes in Ilorin the previous year), and his reputation as a poet, he was passed over.
 Some suggest this was due to his ghazal poems, while others believe it was because he had suffered a leg injury after falling from his horse, breaking his leg at the critical juncture, making him unfit for office.

+Muhammadu Buhari bin Ahmed, Waziri of Sokoto (1886–1910).
+He was Buhari's grandson through his mother Aisha.

+Bukhari died in 1840.
+His sister Nana Asma'u wrote him an elegy.
+He was succeeded as Emir of Tambawel by his son Umar.
+His daughter's son Muhammad Bukhari (named after him) became Waziri of Sokoto (1886–1910).
+Among his other descendants is Ibrahim Dasuki, who was Sultan of Sokoto from 1988 to 1996.